 8. List any spare parts and accessories it has.

 If you have any spare parts or accessories for your golf cart, do not hesitate to throw them in with the sale, and list them in your ad.
 You will most likely not be needing them anyway once you buy your new golf cart.
 It is best to be upfront about the spare parts and accessories, but some sellers hold them back for use as negotiating tools.

 9. Determine a realistic price.

 Determining the price to ask for your used electric golf cart will require some research.
-If you ask too much, it will be difficult, if not impossible, to sell, and if you ask too little, you will only be cheating yourself.
+If you ask too much, it will be difficult, if not impossible, to sell.
+And if you ask too little, you will only be cheating yourself.
 A great way to figure out how much you should be asking is to check for previous sales or current listings online.
 For the most accurate results, however, compare listings in different parts of the country or even different cities.
-What you can get for your golf cart in one location may be very different from what someone will pay for it somewhere else.
+What you can get for selling used golf carts in one location may be very different from what someone will pay for it somewhere else.
 Another idea is to go to a local dealer and ask some questions about pricing.
 Some people like to bump up their prices a bit to allow leeway for haggling, but this rarely works well.

 10. Advertise the golf cart on a dedicated website.

-To sell your golf cart quickly, ensure that you are easy to contact.
+When selling used golf carts, ensure that you are easy to contact.
 Always answer your phone, check your email regularly and get back to potential buyers as soon as possible.